 - 1½ cups of old fashioned oats (not instant oats)

 - Wash and stem the strawberries.
 Blend ½ of them in an immersion blender or regular blender.
 Set aside.
 Slice the other half of the strawberries into big chunks.

-- Place ½ of the puree in a small bowl and add the arrowroot.
+- Place ½ of the puree in a small bowl and add the cornstarch and lemon juice.
 Stir to mix.
-Put the rest of the pureed strawberries into a saucepan and add the puree and arrowroot mixture.
+Put the rest of the pureed strawberries into a saucepan and add the puree and cornstarch mixture.
 Cook over medium high heat until everything is well combined.

 - Add the chunks of strawberries and the sugar.
 Bring to a boil, stirring constantly.
 Cook a little longer until it thickens.
 Set aside to cool.

 - to make the base and topping: Combine all of the ingredients for the crust in a food processor and mix until you have a crumbly mixture.

 - Place ½ of the mix in the bottom of a 9 x 13" pan lined with parchment paper..

 - Pour over the strawberry sauce.
 Leave about ½" all around the edges with no filling.